jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

     - Edit the Host WAAS Rule to Prevent
     - Re-run attack and should receive errors now and unable to gain passwords from the `cat /etc/shadow` command that runs in the script
     - Show in Primsa Cloud the event was Blocked/Prevented
-4. Prevent Container with Critical Vulnerabilities from even running
+4. OPTIONAL - Prevent Container with Critical Vulnerabilities from even running
     - Navigate to **Compute > Defend > Vulnerabilities > Images > Deployed**
     - In the spring4shell-ubuntu terminal, kill the current container
         - Get the container ID of **vuln_app_app** `docker ps`
         - `docker kill <ID>`
+    - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
+    - You should see a message that Image is blocked by your policy.
+ 5. OPTIONAL - Prevent Running Container not from Trusted Registry/Repo/Image
+    - Navigate to **Compute > Defend > Compliance > Trusted Images**
+    - Enable your policy
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
     - You should see a message that Image is blocked by your policy.